Tips for Giving a Deposition

 Do You Need an Attorney for a Deposition?

-You're entitled to have your own attorney present at a deposition, just as you could if you were testifying in court or if you were one of the litigants.
-This means you're a party to the case so you have a personal stake in its outcome.
+You're entitled to have your own attorney present at a deposition, just as you could if you were testifying in court or if you were one of the litigants (the defendant or the plaintiff).
+You will already have an attorney if you are a party in the case.
 But you might decide that you don't need a lawyer present if you're just a witness and the case is fairly simple.
 It's really up to you.
+You might want to look for a litigation attorney who specializes in this kind of law.

 If counsel is hammering you and you begin to feel uncomfortable and at a disadvantage, you have the right to temporarily pull the plug on the proceedings to give you time to get a lawyer.
 The deposition will be rescheduled.

-You might also have some legal issues that you're worried about exposing.
+You might also have some legal or personal issues that you're worried about exposing.
 Having an attorney is a good idea in this case as well.
-You can discuss questions with her before you answer, or your attorney can attempt to stop a question from being asked although this doesn't always work.
+You can discuss questions with her before you answer, or your attorney can attempt to stop a question from being asked, although this doesn't always work.

 Some Tips for Dealing With the Process—Preparation